brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

 a repair service gig on the Abilify Platform.

 __
-# Abilify Rest API Implemented in Java Spring Boot
-# Hibernates and MySQL (BACKEND) React/Bootstrap/React Native (FRONTEND)
+# Abilify Rest API Implemented in Java Spring Boot, Hibernates and MySQL (BACKEND) & React/Bootstrap/React Native (FRONTEND)

 The code base is the implementantion of a Spring Boot RestFull API for the Ability Marketplace platform.
 The implementation,